If you’ve been in sales for any length of time, you will probably have heard of a selling sheet, sell sheet, or a sales flyer.

 Be sure that your CTA stands out and that it provides clear next steps for potential buyers.

 Take your selling sheets to the next level with PandaDoc

 While it’s true that you could use a dedicated design program in order to create your sell sheet, using PandaDoc allows you to take distribution to the next level with document analytics.

 PandaDoc will notify you when a prospect looks at your sell sheet and how long they spent with it.

-Your sales team can follow up, get an early start on their interactions, and use the details within the sales sheet as an ice breaker or conversation starter.
+Your sales team can follow up, get an early start on their interactions, and use the details within the sales sheet as an icebreaker or conversation starter.

 Give your team the tools they need to jumpstart their sales conversations with PandaDoc.

-Originally published May 19, 2020, updated April 18, 2021
+Originally published May 19, 2020, updated January 26, 2022